FelixBurkhard/OpenApiWorkshop/Readme.md

 If you want to combine your API Documentation with some more documentation about your project I recommend using [Docusaurus](https://docusaurus.io/).
 The first step is to create a new folder in the solution root directoy.
-Lets call it `docs`.
+Let's call it `docs`.
-Inside the docs folder run `npx create-docusaurus@latest sim-docs classic` to easily setup docusaurus with some generic documentation predefined.
+Inside the `docs` folder, run `npx create-docusaurus@latest sim-docs classic` to easily set up Docusaurus with some generic documentation predefined.
 You should select typescript as it will be easier for us to use later.
 To see how it looks just navigate inside the newly created `sim-docs` folder and run `npm run start`.